fkivela/graphdigitizer/README.txt

 versions of this program.
 Also includes a list of known bugs.

  PRIORITY I
-  - improve the behavior of the parameters (update parameters and their descriptions to match the new graph-finding algorithm)
+  - make sure new changes work with different screen sizes

  PRIORITY II
  - delete several data points by pressing down mouse button 1 and moving the mouse over them
  - 'are you sure?' -question before refreshing the graph and overwriting all user-made changes
  - create algorithm to reduce static in the graph
- - improve graph-finding algorithm (done, just needs testing and refactoring)
+ - improve the functionality of distance parameter

 PRIORITY III
  - set index value edit field maximum values depending on size of picture and scale mode